HenryLoenwind/enderio-wiki/Planned-Features.md

 * Power Conduits: input / output control on a per connection basis (on/off plus amount)

 ## Features being Considered
-* Some kind of 'macerator like' machine
-* upgraded solar panels
+* Upgraded solar panels
-* multiple conduits of the same type in a block
+* Multiple conduits of the same type in a block
 * Univ.
 Electricity conduits
 * IC power conduits
-* power conversion between the above and MCJ
+* Power conversion between the above and MCJ